 The Door County Maritime Museum (DCMM) is pleased to present our newest exhibit Built for Battle: Sturgeon Bay Ships in World War II online.
-The Museum is working to make our educational resources and archives available online as quickly as possible.
+Here we share the 10 interpretive panels that make up the exhibit, along with 10-question quizes.

-The year 2020 marks the 75th anniversary of the end of World War Two.
+The year 2020 marks the 75th anniversary of the end of World War II.
 As a center of shipbuilding during this time, Sturgeon Bay produced hundreds of vessels to supply the demands of the war effort.

-Built For Battle: Sturgeon Bay Ships in World War II, which opened February 2020 at the Door County Maritime Museum in Sturgeon Bay, highlights warships constructed in Door County and the experiences of their crews during the tumultuous years of the 1940s.
+Built For Battle: Sturgeon Bay Ships in World War II, opened February 2020 at the Door County Maritime Museum in Sturgeon Bay.
+The exhibit highlights warships constructed in Door County and the experiences of their crews during the tumultuous years of the 1940s.
 This exhibit brings to life the big stories of bravery, sacrifice and tragedy aboard small ships during great engagements upon the waves.
 The new exhibit also explores what happened to these vessels after they left their freshwater docks; most never returned to the Great Lakes.

 Click on the image of the panel to read about the impact of the Door County shipbuilding industry on the successful outcome of the Second World War.
 Then click the link below the panel to download the quiz!